 If a child is discovered that has already been processed via a previous Contract definition, then the previous definition takes precedence.
 However it is an error if the duplicate child is not Contract compatible with the previous definition (see Section 7.7).

-In the example above this means that Radio.volume is the definition used for ClockRadio.volume, because Radio has a higher precedence than Clock (it is first in the Contract List).
+In the example above this means that Radio.volume is the definition used for ClockRadio.volume, because Radio has a higher precedence than Clock (it is first in the Contract).
 Thus ClockRadio.volume has a default value of “5”.
 However it would be invalid if Clock.volume were declared as str, since it would not be Contract compatible with Radio’s definition as an int – in that case ClockRadio could not implement both Clock and Radio.
 It is the Server vendor’s responsibility not to create incompatible name collisions in Contracts.

-The first Contract in a list is given specific significance since its definition trumps all others.
-In OBIX this Contract is called the Primary Contract.
-For this reason, the Primary Contract SHOULD implement all the other Contracts specified in the Contract List (this actually happens quite naturally by itself in many programming languages).
+The first Contract Element in a Contract is given special significance since its definition trumps all others.
+In OBIX this Contract Element is called the Primary Contract Element.
+For this reason, the Primary Contract Element SHOULD implement all the other Contracts specified in the Contract (this actually happens quite naturally by itself in many programming languages).
 This makes it easier for Clients to bind the Object into a strongly typed class if desired.
 Contracts MUST NOT implement themselves nor have circular inheritance dependencies.

 Contract Compatibility

-A Contract List which is covariantly substitutable with another Contract List is said to be Contract compatible.
+A Contract which is covariantly substitutable with another Contract is said to be Contract compatible.
 Contract compatibility is a useful term when talking about mixin rules and overrides for lists and operations.
-It is a concept similar to previously defined override rules – however, instead of the rules applied to individual Facet attributes, it is applied to an entire Contract List.
+It is a concept similar to previously defined override rules – however, instead of the rules applied to individual Facet attributes, it is applied to an entire Contract.

-A Contract List X is compatible with Contract List Y, if and only if X narrows the value space defined by Y. This means that X can narrow the set of Objects which implement Y, but never expand the set.
+A Contract X is compatible with Contract Y, if and only if X narrows the value space defined by Y. This means that X can narrow the set of Objects which implement Y, but never expand the set.
 Contract compatibility is not commutative (X is compatible with Y does not imply Y is compatible with X).
-Practically, this can be expressed as: X can add new URIs to Y’s list, but never take any away.
+Practically, this can be expressed as: X can add new URIs to Y’s Contract Elements, but never take any away.

 Lists and Feeds